 How this works

 I make colour block jumpers from hardy British wool, for life outside.
 I make four colour-ways every year and I take orders once a month between September and May, when I close for a few months.
-If you sign up to My Life in the Wind (it’s my newsletter and it’s free) you will find out everything you need to know about these jumpers and more.
-Sign up here.

 Sign Up